Episode 53: Riding the Witch:

 Folklore around the world has for centuries linked the symptoms of sleep paralysis with visits from supernatural creatures and this particular experience goes by many different names in different countries Wikipedia gives a pretty exhaustive list.
 Some of which are: In Arab cultures she is known as Ja-thoom.
 In Brazil, the Pisadeira, while closer to NZ, in Fiji the experience is known as Kana Tevore.
 In Turkey it’s known as Karabasan.
 In China, Mèng yan.
 In Nigeria, Ogun Oru.
 In Scandinavia she is Mare – from which the word nightmare comes into existence.
 Whilst in Iceland, Greece and Cyprus, she is called Mara and Mora respectively.
 In Sardina, she is called Ammuttadori.

-A brief written history
+A brief written history of sleep paralysis

 So long as there has been a written history or folklore around the world, there have been stories and descriptions of sleep paralysis.
 Very often in these stories the descriptions of sleep paralysis have been linked to visits from supernatural, otherworldly beings, such as witches, ghosts, jinn, genies and supernatural sexual entities called incubus and succubus – however, in this episode we are not focusing on the incubus and succubus, which is another episode coming up next season.